-Our Lady of Candelaria (Nuestra Señora de la Candelaria or La Virgen de Candelaria) is the patron saint of Tenerife in the Canary Islands (Spanish islands off the African coast of Morocco).
+Our Lady of Candelaria (Nuestra Señora de la Candelaria or La Virgen de Candelaria) is the patron saint of Tenerife in the Canary Islands (Spanish islands off the African coast of Morocco) and miners.
+But most importantly, she is the patron saint of the African Diaspora.

 In the Colonial Period, many Canary Islanders moved to the Caribbean and South America.
-She has been adopted as the patron saint of many Black communities across the Americas including Cartagena, Colombia and Mayagüez, Puerto Rico.
-She’s also associated with candlelight, so is the patron saint of mining communities across the Americas, including Oruro, Bolivia.
+They brought Candelaria with them.
+She has been adopted as the patron saint of Black communities across the Americas including in Cartagena, Colombia and Mayagüez, Puerto Rico.
+She’s also associated with candlelight, so is the patron saint of mining communities across the Americas, including in Oruro, Bolivia where there is a great festival.

 The Story of Our Lady of Candelaria